Hasselblad X1D vs Leica TL

 Studio photographers will appreciate that the Hasselblad X1D (unlike the TL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the TL have been discontinued, but can regularly be found used on eBay.
+Both the X1D and the TL have been discontinued, but can regularly be found used on ebay.
 The X1D was replaced by the Hasselblad X1D II, while the TL was followed by the Leica TL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Leica websites.
+Further information on the features and operation of the X1D and TL can be found, respectively, in the Hasselblad X1D Manual (free pdf) or the online Leica TL Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Hasselblad X1D or the Leica TL – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.